petrum/tiles/README.md

 10 	    | 		       	|     N/A | |
 11 	    | 		       	|     N/A | |

-* it seems it increases by a factor of 15 for each extra stripe
-* this estimates that it will solve the stripes = 11 in 17 years!

 (please note the code was not optimized at all, no profiler was used, no bottlenecks identified etc)

 ## Comparing results